MetOffice/CSET/utils/proc_reanalysis/README.md

 5. Preserves the original valid time information.
 6. Saves the result as a forecast-style NetCDF file.

+> [!TIP]
+> This script does not download reanalysis data - a user must fetch this first from archive.

 ## Usage

 The python script requires the Iris package to be present within the python install.